kfedorov/BannerlordPlayground/README.md

 Remember to bump the version inside the `csproj` file, tag the commit--like this `v1.0.0`--and rebuild.

+## Debug
+If you get an error when running the build commands, this may be due to your script execution policy.
+See the documentation [here](https://docs.microsoft.com/en-ca/powershell/module/microsoft.powershell.core/about/about_execution_policies?view=powershell-7#manage-signed-and-unsigned-scripts).

 # Legal

 MIT © 2020 Konstantin Fedorov

 This modification is not created by, affiliated with or sponsored by TaleWorlds Entertainment or its affiliates.
-The Mount & Blade II Bannerlord API and related logos are intelectual property of TaleWorlds Entertainment.
+The Mount & Blade II Bannerlord API and related logos are intellectual property of TaleWorlds Entertainment.
 All rights reserved.